C0D3D3V/Moodle-DL/README.md

 	- It does not fetch the current state of your Moodle-Account.
     - If you have to log in with Single Sign On (SSO), you can set the option `--sso` additionally.
 - `python main.py --config`
     - Guides you through the additional configuration of the software.
-This includes the selection of the courses to be downloaded and various configuration options for these courses.
+    - This includes the selection of the courses to be downloaded and various configuration options for these courses.
+    - You can set whether submissions (files uploaded to Assignments by yourself or a teacher) should be downloaded.
     - It does not fetch the current state of your Moodle-Account.
 - `python main.py --new-token`
     - Overrides the login-token with a newly obtained one.